guanhongl/guanhongl.github.io/projects/nlp-maint.md

 #### Meaningful Representations of Words

 Machines cannot understand or process words, and so we need to meaningfully encode words into numbers.
 A naive approach is with [one-hot vectors](https://en.wikipedia.org/wiki/One-hot#Natural_language_processing), but a better approach to represent word relationships is with [word embeddings](https://en.wikipedia.org/wiki/Word_embedding).
 Words are encoded as real-valued vectors in such a way that words similar in meaning are closer in vector space!
-An in short, they are generated using neural networks.
+And in short, they are generated using neural networks.

 I chose Facebook's [fastText](https://fasttext.cc/) package for word embeddings.
 As the name implied, it was fast for training.
 But also, it learned character level information through character n-grams.
 This improved on rare words and misspelled words which we encountered many of in the historical data.